Aliases for LDLRAP1 Gene

 GeneCards Summary for LDLRAP1 Gene

 LDLRAP1 (Low Density Lipoprotein Receptor Adaptor Protein 1) is a Protein Coding gene.
-Diseases associated with LDLRAP1 include hypercholesterolemia, familial, autosomal recessive and homozygous familial hypercholesterolemia.
-Among its related pathways are Endocytosis and Metabolism.
-GO annotations related to this gene include phosphatidylinositol-4,5-bisphosphate binding and clathrin binding.
-An important paralog of this gene is GULP1.
+Diseases associated with LDLRAP1 include Hypercholesterolemia, Familial, Autosomal Recessive and Homozygous Familial Hypercholesterolemia.
+Among its related pathways are Vesicle-mediated transport and Endocytic Trafficking of EGFR.
+GO annotations related to this gene include phosphatidylinositol-4,5-bisphosphate binding and beta-amyloid binding.
+An important paralog of this gene is NUMBL.

 UniProtKB/Swiss-Prot for LDLRAP1 Gene